 What Is a Pediatric Dentist?

 A pediatric dentist specializes in dentistry that focuses on providing gentle and compassionate dental care to children from infancy through adolescence.
-At Bourne Dental Associates, Bourne pediatric dentist Dr. Schmid understands the unique needs of young, vulnerable primary (baby) teeth and how best to preserve your child’s oral health as they grow and develop.
+At Bourne Dental Associates, our Cape Cod pediatric dentist understands the unique needs of young, vulnerable primary (baby) teeth.
+We know how to best preserve your child’s oral health as they grow and develop.

 Child development and psychology are key components of pediatric dentistry.
-Dr. Schmid takes pride in creating an environment that is warm, fun, and inviting for little ones.
-They know how to provide treatment in a way that helps children avoid developing dental phobias, so they can look forward to their regular visits to our office.
+Our pediatric dentists take pride in creating an environment that is warm, fun, and inviting for little ones.
+They know how to provide treatment in a way that helps children avoid developing dental phobias, so your child can look forward to regular visits to our office.

 Pediatric Dentistry Treatments